 Virgin Media Leased Line: Install Times

-Virgin does some great prices and doesn’t have a bad reputation in the industry, except for when it comes to install times.
+Virgin does some great prices and doesn’t have a bad reputation in the industry, except for when it comes to installation times.
 Dedicated Internet access is a more complex install than your traditional broadband, so it does take longer.
 The normal lead time to install is around 45 working days, Virgin media quote 60 working days – reality is often longer than that.

 A factor that has historically impacted the install times is Virgins’ classification of on net.
 On net is when a location is in a provider’s area of service.
 So if my office is on net for TalkTalk Leased Lines, I could expect TalkTalk to give me the best price and quickest install as it means they have fibre in the area already.

-Virgin Media Business are often known to quote as “on net”, giving the customer the best price, then not be able to deliver causing long delays in the process.
+Virgin Media Business is often known to quote as “on-net”, giving the customer the best price, then not be able to deliver causing long delays in the process.
 This seems to have improved in recent years but is worth being aware of before getting a new internet connection.

 Virgin Media Business: Customer Service

 Getting customer service right all the time in a company the size of Virgin is almost impossible.
 The same applies to BT, TalkTalk & almost any big brand that you have heard of.
 They will have hundreds of thousands of employees so human errors can be more likely but you would also hope the speed you can get any issue fixed is quicker from the bigger companies.

 The downside many of our customers have about the big branded providers is the lack of ownership taken on any complaints or problems.
-You won’t get a single point of contact or personal feeling being a customer.
+You don’t get a single point of contact or personal feeling being a customer of a large corporate.
 Not in the way you do with smaller providers who often treat you like you are their most important customer.
 You may well be to an ISP with a few hundred customers.
-But to a virgin sized company you are just a number & probably won’t impact them if you left.